rabbitmq/rabbitmq-website/site/memory-use.md

     <td>queue_slave_procs</td>
     <td>Queues</td>
     <td>
-      Queue mirrors, indices and messages kept in memory.
+      Classic queue mirrors, indices and messages kept in memory.
 Reducing the number of mirrors (replicas) or not mirroring queues with inherently transient data can reduce the amount of RAM used by mirrors.
 The greater the number of messages enqueued, the more memory will generally be attributed to this section.
 However, this greatly depends on queue properties and whether messages were published as transient.